microsoft/autogen/python/packages/autogen-core/samples/README.md

 ## Demos

-We provide interactive demos that showcase applications that can be built using AGNext:
+We provide interactive demos that showcase applications that can be built using AutoGen core:

 - [`assistant.py`](demos/assistant.py): a demonstration of how to use the OpenAI Assistant API to create a ChatGPT agent.